Effective Date: 20 May 2021

 9.2 We may allow access to your personal data to third parties who supply us with a service.
 Examples include e-commerce platform providers, couriers (to enable delivery of goods), website hosts and businesses which assist us in undertaking communications or businesses which assist us in monitoring our Site such as Google Analytics for re-targeting, Facebook, LinkedIn, Twitter, Whatsapp.
 We require all such third parties to respect the security of your personal data and to treat it in accordance with the law.
 We do not allow our third-party service providers to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with our instructions.

-9.3 If you have given permission on our Site, we may provide your personal data to our other group companies, which means our subsidiaries, our ultimate holding company and its subsidiaries, as defined in section 1159 of the UK Companies Act 2006 or selected third parties so that they can send you emails (or other communications) with details of goods or services which may be of interest to you including information about special offers or promotions.
-You can change your privacy settings and preferences within ‘Your Account’.
+9.3 If you have given permission on our Site, we may provide your personal data to our other group companies within the Colart Group, which means our subsidiaries, our ultimate holding company and its subsidiaries, as defined in section 1159 of the UK Companies Act 2006 or selected third parties so that they can send you emails (or other communications) with details of goods or services which may be of interest to you including information about our special offers or promotions.
+You can change your privacy settings and preferences within the subscription management page, accessible via a link in the footer of every marketing email we send.
+If you are not able to access our marketing emails for any reason, you should contact consumer care who can manually unsubscribe you.

 9.4 Your activity on the Site:

-a.
-If you register for our community, your display name (which you can change to a different name from your real name if you wish), photo, profile/biography and artwork (including any artwork titles/descriptions) will always be viewable and searchable by users of the Site.
+If you register for our community, your display name (which you can change to a different name from your real name if you wish), photo, profile / biography and artwork (including any artwork titles / descriptions) will always be viewable and searchable by users of the Site.
 Your followers will be notified when you upload new artwork;

-c.
-If you post a review or comment on the Site, your display name will be shown and the user who is the subject of the review/comment will be notified.
+If you post a review or comment on the Site, your display name will be shown and the user who is the subject of the review / comment will be notified.

 9.5 We may disclose personal data so far as reasonably necessary: